Love on a Leash: Cult status

 Since release, Love on a Leash has earned notoriety as a cult film.
-It has been covered on movie podcasts such as How Did This Get Made? and The Flop House.
+It has since been covered on movie podcasts such as How Did This Get Made? and The Flop House.
 The film website Collider listed Love on a Leash as one of the best "so bad, they're good" films of the 2010s.
+In a 2026 retrospective, IndieWire called it "baffling", "weird", and "unpleasant."